 How to Prevent Distracted Driving Accidents

-Distracted driving is one of the most common causes of vehicle accidents in North Carolina; however, these accidents can be avoided by taking a few preventative measures, which include the following:
+Distracted driving is one of the most common causes of vehicle accidents in NC; however, these accidents can be avoided by taking a few preventative measures, which include the following:

 - Make a Playlist.
 One of the most common distractions for drivers is music.
 Whether you glance down to adjust the radio or choose a new song on your phone, taking your eyes off the road (even for a split second) could have serious consequences.
 To prevent this, one of the best things you can do is make playlists on your phone.
 By compiling music you enjoy into one place, you can shuffle your playlist when you enter your vehicle and let it play.
 If you desire variety in your music selection, make several playlists based on genre, allowing you to choose the ideal soundtrack for your day.